Early Arrivals and Late Departures

 Leave of Absence or Withdrawing from the College

 During the academic year, the College officially closes for Thanksgiving, Winter, and Spring Breaks.
-Residence halls usually close at 10 AM the day after the last day of class or exams during these periods and reopen at noon on the day before the first regularly scheduled class.
+Residence halls close at 10:00 a.m. the day after the last day of class or exams during these periods and reopen at noon on the day before the first regularly scheduled class.
 Notices of specific times and dates are publicized in the College's Academic Calendar and before each break.
 Students are reminded to make travel arrangements accordingly.

 All students must vacate the residence halls during the breaks.
 Break Housing for students who cannot return home or leave campus over breaks may be provided.
-Should a student need break housing accommodations during any portion of a break, he/she must complete and submit the online break housing request form.
-The online request form may be found by logging into CNAV, choosing "My Housing" on the first drop-down menu, and then clicking on "Apply Online."
+Should a student need break housing accommodations during any portion of a break, the student must complete and submit the online break housing request form.
+The online request form may be found by logging into CNAV, choosing "My Housing," on the first drop-down menu, and then clicking on "Application."
 The dates for the online request form will be announced approximately one month prior to the beginning of each break.

 Fall Semester: At the end of the fall semester, all students must vacate their rooms within 24-hours after the completion of their last exam or by the designated closing time (whichever comes first).
 Students who are not returning for the spring semester must remove their belongings and return their room key(s) to the Office of Residential & First-Year Programs prior to departure.
 A fee may be assessed if appropriate action and/or paperwork is not completed.
 Students returning to their same room for the Spring Semester may leave personal items in their room at the end of the fall semester during Winter Break.
 However, due to the "unoccupied" status of the campus during Winter Break, it is suggested that students take valuable items with them to ensure their safety.